TKSM6/tksm6.github.io/content/massholery/the-2020-patriots-weren-t-good...and-that-s-ok.md

 +++
 date = 2021-02-11T02:23:45Z
-title = "The 2020 Patriots weren't good...and that's ok"
+title = "The 2020 Patriots Weren't Good...and that's ok"

 +++
 I wrote a different version of this blog after Week 13, when the Pats sat at 6-6.
 Unlike the real sports journos of yore, I did not make a promise to eat my own column should my sage predictions be proven wrong.
 I also didn’t get it published in time.
 Or anywhere, for that matter.
 And yet here we are.